Cleveland Medical Malpractice Attorneys Take Firm Legal Action When Diagnosis and Treatment Errors Happen to Innocent Victims

 Where do doctors make the mistakes in diagnoses that lead to medical malpractice in Ohio?

 Unfortunately, doctors often make critical mistakes in the process of diagnosis.
 Sometimes, they fail to consider the correct possibility (they fail to put it on their mental list).
 Other times, they prioritize things incorrectly (like testing for heartburn before heart attack).

 They also may order the wrong tests or rely too heavily on tests that aren’t reliable.
 Less often, but still too often, doctors make the right diagnosis, but then order the wrong treatment.
 All of these mistakes can be examples of negligence, either negligent diagnosis or negligent treatment.

 At The Eisen Law Firm, our entire practice is focused on medical negligence.
 That focus allows us to determine whether you or a loved one has been the victim of a diagnosis or treatment error.
+We recently settled a multi-million dollar case where the misdiagnosis of a Thoracic Dissection resulted in the death of a 42 year old husband/father.
 Contact us for a free discussion of what happened to you or your loved one.
 We will listen to your story.

 Schedule a free initial consultation with our Ohio medical malpractice attorneys today if you suffered an injury due to misdiagnosis

 Contact the Cleveland injury attorneys at The Eisen Law Firm today if you have been harmed due to misdiagnosis by your doctor or other healthcare professional.
 Doctors should be held accountable when they miss the clear signs of your real illness due to negligence, carelessness or recklessness.
 We offer free initial consultations to review your case and discuss your options and work with clients in Cleveland, Lorain, Columbus, Toledo, Akron and throughout Northeast Ohio.
 Call us today at 216-687-0900 or to schedule an appointment.